EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 ```

 This looks for `InboundConnectionAccepted` events **from public IPs only**.
-Meaning: a real-world outsider connected to the device.
+Meaning: _a real-world outsider connected to the device._

-This is the part where the device is basically shouting:

-> “Yes, stranger!
-Come on in!”

 We gather: